Become a Trainer

 In the case of Early Intervention (birth through 2 years) CO-TOP trainers work with Developmental Intervention Assistants (DI Assistants) and CCBs (Community Centered Boards) nominate who they want as trainers.
 The nominees are prepared to deliver training through two courses.
 The courses are titled “Developmental Intervention Supervision Academy” (DISA) and “Developmental Intervention Trainers Academy” (DITA).
 The trainers use the CO-TOP DI Assistant Curriculum – that consists of 15 academies.

 District and CCB representatives make all decisions about who provides training to their paraprofessionals.
 The PAR²A Center only intervenes in the event of some unusual circumstance or at the request of the school district or Community Centered Board.

 Successful completion of the PSA and TOPA or DISA and DITA courses results in a certificate that admits the new trainers to the Cadre of CO-TOP Trainers and makes them eligible to be selected by their district or Community Centered Board to provide CO-TOP Academies.

 Trainers must agree to use the CO-TOP materials as recommended and are not authorized to provide CO-TOP training to paraprofessionals in districts or Community Center Boards outside participating CO-TOP Colorado districts.

-For information on becoming a CO-TOP EI (Early Intervention) trainer please contact Ritu Chopra, CO-TOP EI Coordinator
+For information on becoming a CO-TOP K-12 or a CO-TOP EI (Early Intervention) trainer please contact Ritu Chopra, Executive Director